tomaslin/grails-inviter/README.md

 Provided Tags
 =============

-The plugin includes three tags to make the process of inviting friends easy.
+The plugin includes four tags to make the process of inviting/import friends easy.

 iv:invitationLink
 -----------------